VanessaFurquim/projeto22-drivenBet/README.md

 You can operate on databases for different environments, but it is necessary to populate the correct env variables for each environment first.
 1. Before running migrations, make sure you have a PostgreSQL database running based on the **.env.example** file for each environment.
-2. Create the environment vabiables in their respective .env files:
+2. Create the environment variables in their respective .env files:
     - .env: `DATABASE_URL=postgres://USERNAME:PASSWROD@localhost:5432/NAME-OF-DATABASE`

     - .env.test: `DATABASE_URL=postgres://USERNAME:PASSWORD@localhost:5432/NAME-OF-DATABASE-TEST`

-3. In the terminal, run command to install all dependencies and configurate prisma:
+3. In the terminal, run the command to install all dependencies and configure prisma:
     ```bash
     $ npm run pre:build
     ```